sharkdp/numbat/book/src/list-functions-math.md

 </details>

 ### `ceil_in` (Ceil function)
-Returns the smallest integer multuple of `base` greater than or equal to `value`.
+Returns the smallest integer multiple of `base` greater than or equal to `value`.

 ```nbt
 fn ceil_in<D: Dim>(base: D, value: D) -> D